About

 Sam Pashalis

-Elected to the Membersโ€™ Forum in 2012 and as a Board Member on 2017.
+Elected to the Membersโ€™ Forum in 2012 and as a Board Director on 2017.
 Mr Pashalis is the Secretary of the Greek Orthodox Parish and Community of Belmore โ€œAll Saintsโ€.

 Siddique Panwala